milofultz/md2html/_plan.md

 * [x] Make sexier way for local linking to work
   * if not offsite (https?://), smartly add `../` * levels deep
   * Test a cousin link
-* [ ] Make index page for each folder that will list all contents
+* [x] Make index page for each folder that will list all contents
   * List title with description underneath truncated with overflow and ellipsis
   * Standard unordered list
   * Link to enclosed folders
   * Folder names should be Capitalized Without Underscores (capitalized_without_underscores)
+* [ ] Include link to parent folder at top of each page and index